cdnbye/documentation/en/README.md

 ## CDNBye :id=head
 > A free hls.js plugin to offload bandwidth from expensive traditional CDNs，while also maximizing a user’s viewing experience.

-## Next Generation Web P2P Technology
+## P2P Streaming Technology for Next Generation
 This JS library implements WebRTC datachannel to scale live/vod video streaming by peer-to-peer network using bittorrent-like protocol.
 The forming peer network can be layed over other CDNs or on top of the origin server.
 Powered by hls.js, it can play HLS on any platform with many popular HTML5 players such as video.js, JWPlayer and Flowplayer.

 ## Features